What is Beach Nourishment?

 Both projects spanned the area from the Bonnett Street public beach access at 2919 South Virginia Dare Trail to the town’s boundary with Cape Hatteras National Seashore (from Milepost 11 to Milepost 21).

 Note: The town of Corolla has not had a beach nourishment project.
-The town plans to begin a new 3-year study in spring 2020 to help determine any future beach nourishment plans.
+The town began a 3-year beach monitoring and beach stability assessment in spring 2020 to help determine any future beach nourishment plans.
 The first year of monitoring is complete, and the assessment and the assessment’s referenced Appendix C are available to the public.

 Outer Banks Beach Nourishment Links